Skiftstar/discord-wordle-bot/README.md

 Make the screenshot script executeable
 ```
-chmod +x screenshot.sh
+chmod +x modules/screenshot.sh
 ```

 ## Windows

 Download [NirCmd](https://www.nirsoft.net/utils/nircmd.html) (Scroll to bottom of site and click "Downlaod NirCmd")

-Unzip archive and put NirCmd.exe inside the project folder.
+Unzip archive and put NirCmd.exe inside the `modules` folder.
 NirCmd is used to input keystrokes.

 Install npm packages `canvas` for screenshot analyzing and `screenshot-desktop` for screenshot taking
 ```